refael8351/Bash/Continues_Delivery/README_CD.md

 #   Deploy 3 Container's + IP Address of Each once

 Part 4:
-#   Check Access available on Default Expose Port of Each Container ( wget )
+#   Check Access available on Default Expose Port of Each Container ( Using wget Command)

-Part 5:
-#   if it's All Good, Push To Docker-Hub